strutcode/portfolio-2025/README.md

 # About This Project

+While making this site, one of the key aspects I kept in mind was the overall usability and the recruiter's experience when landing on it for the first and likely only time.

+This meant features like a robust preloader were absolutely essential.
+Ensuring that I maintain a responsive "feel" even under less thank ideal conditions by providing the most "wow" for the fewest bytes possible and displaying visual progress when necessary were at the forefront of my mind.

+## Technology

 This portfolio represents a collection of a few of my favorite technologies that I felt suit the purpose well.
 Below is a short list with explanation of my reasoning for each.

 **Bun**